vesoft-inc/nebula-python/README.md

 # nebula-python

-This repository holds the official Python API for Nebula Graph.
+This repository holds the official Python API for NebulaGraph.

 ## Before you start

 Before you start, please read this section to choose the right branch for you.
-The compatibility between the API and Nebula Graph service can be found in [How to choose nebula-python](##How-to-choose-nebula-python).
-The current master branch is compatible with Nebula Graph 3.3.
+The compatibility between the API and NebulaGraph service can be found in [How to choose nebula-python](##How-to-choose-nebula-python).
+The current master branch is compatible with NebulaGraph 3.3.

 ## The directory structure